LABR: Labor Studies (Undergraduate)

 LABR 3010 Contemporary Labor Issues: Immigration (4 Credits)

-This course examines the social and political phenomena of migration and borders, tracing how they impact workers, labor markets, and policy discussions of how to solve the “problem” of immigration.
-We will challenge the popular idea that immigrants are the problem by unpacking assumptions about immigration dynamics, undocumented workers, and the economics of immigration, in order to move toward a framework that examines this immigration system and limited rights & labor protections as the root issues.
-We will place these issues in historical and contemporary context, looking at both the evolution of immigration controls and how they are experienced by migrants.
-We will then assess recent literature that presents possible solutions, and explore whether such proposals hold the potential to break away from the current deadlock and transform a system that enables exploitation.
+This course examines the social and political phenomena of migration and borders, tracing how they impact workers, labor markets, and the policy discussions that aim to address the issue of immigration.
+Using the tools of social science and critical analysis, we will analyze the global dynamics of migration, as well as the economics and cultural politics of undocumented immigration in the US.
+We will place these issues in historical and contemporary context, looking at both the evolution of immigration controls, how they are experienced by migrants, and how the US Labor Movement has responded.
+This will allow the class to move toward a framework that sees the limited rights & inadequate labor protections of the undocumented as the root issues.
+The class will also assess recent literature that presents possible solutions, and explores whether such proposals hold the potential to break away from the current deadlock and transform a system that enables exploitation.
 It is also only offered in-class at the college’s Harry J. Van Arsdale Jr. School for Labor Studies in New York City.

 LABR 3020 Development of the Labor Movement (4 Credits)

-of The American Labor Movement was directly or partially responsible for enormous changes in American society in the twentieth century.
-Unions raised the wages, improved the living standards and increased the opportunities for millions of workers and their families.
-Unions negotiated the first paid vacation benefits, health insurance and pensions for workers.
-Nonunion employers still offer these benefits to keep up with demands made by unions elsewhere.
-Unions helped build the New Deal welfare state of the 1930s that included social security, minimum wages and the elimination of child labor.
-Unions lobbied for public housing and higher education.
-Many unions supported the Civil Rights movement and other social justice causes, and struggled to protect workers in the face of sweeping changes in the national and international political economy.
+The American Labor Movement was directly or partially responsible for enormous changes in American society in the twentieth century.
+Unions raised the wages, improved the living standards and increased the opportunities for millions of workers from diverse backgrounds and communities across the country.
+While the overall record is far from perfect, many unions supported the Civil Rights movement and other social justice causes, struggled to protect workers in the face of sweeping changes in the national and international political economy, and encouraged individuals to participate actively in the civic and political life of the nation.
 Indeed, to study the US labor movement is not just to study union organizing, collective bargaining, and labor legislation.
-This is a study of how it has impacted the way workers lived their lives, and how it has shaped role the working class played in both an American and a global setting.
-It is also only offered in-class at the college’s Harry J. Van Arsdale Jr. School for Labor Studies in New York City.
+It is to study how it has impacted the way workers lived their lives, and how it has shaped the role a diverse working class has played in the making of American society and American democracy.
+Students will analyze the history of Labor in NYC as a particular example.
+This course is offered in-person at the college’s Harry J. Van Arsdale Jr. School for Labor Studies in New York City.

 LABR 3025 Diversity in the Workplace: Union Perspectives (4 Credits)

-The dynamics and makeup of our workplaces, communities, industry, and union are rapidly changing.
-How a culture is constructed, defined, and perceived has a powerful and lasting impact on the future of work and trade unions.
-Drawing from fiction, published reports, scholarly journals, guest speakers, discussions and films, this class will analyze the impacts and dynamics of culture - of race, gender, orientation, nationality and power at work.
-How is culture constructed at the workplace, in your union and community?
-What are the costs of defining who is 'in'?
-What have unions done to respond to changing social dynamics and what are the bedrock principles of solidarity leading us forward?
+The dynamics and makeup of our workplaces, communities, industry, and unions are rapidly changing.
+Drawing from fiction, published reports, scholarly journals, guest speakers, discussions and films, this class will analyze the historical and societal forces that drive the cultural dynamics of race, gender, orientation, nationality and power at work.
+How are the identities constructed through these dynamics expressed at the workplace, in your union, and your community?
+What are the costs of a workplace culture that defines who is 'in' and who is 'out'?
+What have unions done to respond to changing social dynamics of an increasingly diverse workforce and what are the bedrock principles of solidarity leading us forward?
 It is offered face to at the college’s Harry J. Van Arsdale Jr. School for Labor Studies in New York City.
 It is also offered online.

 LABR 3027 Labor by the Numbers (4 Credits)